vsquicciarini/madys/docs/source/contrast_curves.rst

              'age_error': 7.
             }

-   curve = CurveObject(file, 'contrast_map', params)
+   curve = DetectionMap(file, 'contrast_map', params)

 The basic inputs needed to create an instance are therefore:

+* file: path-like, numpy array or tuple, required.
+Input contrast curve.
+It can be:

+   * if file_type = 'contrast_separation':
+      * a 2D numpy array, with size (n_points, 2), where the first column stores contrasts, the second one separations in arcsec;
+      * a tuple (contrasts, separations), with the two items being numpy arrays as in 1);
+      * a valid .fits file containing the data, formatted as in the array case.
+   * if file_type = 'contrast_map':
+      * a 2D numpy array, with size (n_x, n_y), representing the contrasts achieved for any pixel in the original image;
-* file: string, required.
-Full path to the .fits file containing the input curve;
+      * a valid .fits file containing the data, formatted as in the array case.
 * file_type: string, required.
 It can be either:

-   * 'contrast_separation', if a 1D curve(separation) with shape (n_points, 2) is provided; the first column is assumed to correspond to contrasts, the second one to separations;
+      * 'contrast_separation', if a 1D curve(separation) with shape (n_points, 2) is provided;
       * 'contrast_map', if a 2D curve(x, y) is provided.
 A 3D map (lambda, x, y) is accepted too.
 * stellar_parameters: dict, required.
 A dictionary containing information for the star under consideration.
 The following keywords must be present:
       * 'parallax': float.
 Stellar parallax [mas];
       * 'parallax_error': float.
 Uncertainty on stellar parallax [mas];
-   * 'ebv': float.
-E(B-V) reddening for the star [mag];
-   * 'ebv_error': float.
-Uncertainty on E(B-V) [mag];
       * 'app_mag': float.
 Apparent magnitude of the star in the 'band' band [mag];
       * 'app_mag_error': float.
 Uncertainty on 'app_mag' [mag];
-   * 'band': string.
-Filter which the map refers to.
-It should be a valid filter name for MADYS;
+      * 'band': string or list.
+Filter(s) which the map refers to.
+It (They) should be valid filter name(s) for MADYS.
+If the input map is a 3D map (band, x, y), a list can be used to attribute the individual slices along the first axis to different bands.
+In this case, the program will convert each slice individually and then take (pixel-wise) the best mass limits.
       * 'age': float.
 Stellar age [Myr];

-  and one between:
+  one between:
       * 'age_error': float.
-Uncertainty on stellar age [Myr]. or the doublet:
+Uncertainty on stellar age [Myr].
+It must be larger than 0.
-   * 'age_min': float.
-Lower value for stellar age [Myr].
+      * a couple 'age_min', 'age_max': float.
+Lower and upper values for stellar age [Myr]. 'age', 'age_min', 'age_max' must strictly satisfy the relation: age_min < age < age_max.
+  For extinction, two possibility exist:
+      * either it is set explicitly through the following doublet of keywords:
-   * 'age_max': float.
-Upper value for stellar age [Myr].
+         * 'ebv': float.
+E(B-V) reddening for the star [mag];

-* data_unit: string, optional.
-Choose 'magnitude' if the map is expressed in magnitudes, 'flux' if in flux contrast.
-Default: 'flux'.
-* rescale_flux = float, optional.
-Renormalization constant the flux is to be multiplied by.
-Default: 1.
+         * 'ebv_error': float.
+Uncertainty on E(B-V) [mag];
+      * or coordinates must be specified to allow the program to estimate E(B-V):
+         * 'ra': float.
+Right ascension of the star [deg];
+         * 'dec': float.
+Declination of the star [deg].
+         * 'ext_map': string, optional.
+3D extinction map used for the computation.
+Possible values: 'leike', 'stilism'.
+Default: 'leike'.
+In this case, the error on ebv is always set to 0.

 Once created, the instance possesses the following attributes: